cstkennedy/cs330-examples/Reviews330.md

   - Immediate Classes
   - A Basic Thread

 The recording is located [here](https://youtu.be/HAhLTNlXL3o).

-All source code is available in \ExampleZip{Review-10-GuiThread.zip}.
+All source code is available in [Review-10-GuiThread.zip](./Review-10-GuiThread.zip)

 # Review 11: Java Thread & ThreadPool Discussion

-This was a discussion of Runnable objects in the context of Threads and Thread Pools.
+This is a discussion of Runnable objects in the context of Threads and Thread Pools.

 The recording is located [here](https://youtu.be/2AJAWSDhqb4).

-All source code is available in \ExampleZip{Review-11-Threads.zip}.
+All source code is available in [Review-11-Threads.zip](./Review-11-Threads.zip)

----

-# Updates in Progress

-Everything below this point will be updated/tweaked.

-# Review 12 Python Shapes (Will be Updated)
+# Review 12: Python Shapes

 **This discussion will be updated after the live discussion during on 22 April and 25 April.** I recommend you watch Reviews 13 and 14, then come back to this